falkhevichiosif/picoinproject/docs/regulation_en.md

 ## 1.1.
 Project Name

-PICoinproject (hereinafter referred to as the “Project”) is a decentralized investment-digital ecosystem based on blockchain technologies and digital tokens, intended for collective participation in the formation and development of an investment fund.
+PICoin Project (hereinafter referred to as the “Project”) is a decentralized investment-digital ecosystem based on blockchain technologies and digital tokens, intended for collective participation in the formation and development of an investment fund.

 ## 1.2.
 Project Purpose